-What is a Building Survey or Full Structural Survey?
+What is a Building Survey (Level 3) or Full Structural Survey?

-The building survey is a type of property survey that’s much more detailed and will look into areas that are hard to reach.
-It will outline any defects of the property, their apparent cause, the urgency at which repairs are required and in most cases, cost considerations for making those repairs.
+The building survey will outline any defects of the property, their apparent cause, the urgency at which repairs are required and in most cases, cost considerations for making those repairs.
+During the inspection, the surveyor will also examine areas that are hard to reach

-Here's an example of a building survey report to help you know what to expect during and after your survey, provided by Cambridge Building Surveyors.
-There are a few types of property surveys available, all with a different price point and with a different level of information and detail included.
+There are a few types of house surveys available, all with a different price point and with a different level of information and detail included.
 In this guide, Compare My Move explains everything you need to know about the building survey.

 What Does A Building Survey Cover?